 Ragdoll Cat Overview

 Ragdoll cats are one of the more modern breeds in existence.
 In fact, it wasn’t until the 1960s that this breed even came about.
 During this time, the breed was developed by the American cat breeder Ann Baker in Riverside, California.

 In many ways, Ragdolls are like dogs in that they love to be around people, love to be handled, and love other animals.
 As a result, it’s no shocker that the Ragdoll has quickly become one of the most popular pet cats in the United States and the United Kingdom.

 Characteristics & Appearance

 The Ragdoll has one of the most adorable appearances.
-It has a large and muscular body that is coated in silky soft, semi-long hair.
-Ragdolls can come in six colors, including red, chocolate, seal, and the corresponding dilutes.
+It has a large and muscular body coated in silky soft, semi-long hair.
+Ragdolls can come in six colors: red, chocolate, seal, and corresponding dilutes.
 There are even lynx and tortoiseshell variations.

 What is incredibly noticeable about these cats is their large size.
 Male Ragdolls can grow to be up to 20 pounds.
 This large size is due to their naturally muscular frames, but these cats are also prone to obesity, which only makes this already large cat even bigger.

 Ragdolls are some of the most loved cats for their fun and sociable temperaments.
 They are very calm, but they also love people and animals.
 In fact, the name “Ragdoll” comes about from the fact that the kittens basically go limp when picked up because of how much they love physical affection.